 Introduction to Reading Lists

 Reading Lists allow teaching staff to create, manage and access reading lists in one place and structure them to suit subject delivery.
-Students are able to access required and recommended readings directly from Canvas and UTS Online (Blackboard).
+Students are able to access required and recommended readings directly from Canvas.

 Adding Reading Lists link to your Canvas subject